 How do I file court papers for non-emergency matters during the state of emergency?

-If your case is not an emergency you can file by mail or e-file, if e-filing is available.
+If your case is not an emergency you can file by in person, mail or e-file, if e-filing is available.
+You can also file your paperwork by leaving by leaving them in the “drop box” outside of the courthouse.

-Only staff of court service centers or attorneys volunteering for the Lawyer of the Day program may file court papers by email.
+Only staff of court service centers or attorneys volunteering for the Lawyer of the Day program may file court papers by email in all other counties.

 See the list of Probate and Family Court email addresses, so you know where to file.